jerry81/natural-language/hindi/vocab.md

 औरत - aurat - woman
 - Think of "aura" in English and "t" representing "thing", so "aurat" is like saying "aura thing" but actually means "woman"

+# b

+बूझ - boojh - to understand/wisdom

 # c

 छक - chak - satisfied/content